Fazliddin-pro/Django-React.FULL_STACK_APP/README.md

 - **Axios** for handling API requests.
 - **React Context API** for global state management.

-This project is a work in progress, and I plan to enhance it with new features over time! 🚀
+This project is a work in progreSQL, and I plan to enhance it with new features over time! 🚀